-At the age of 23, Brett Hull was in the middle of a great rookie season, having scored 50 points through his first 52 career games with Calgary.
-Yet the Flames decided to trade Hull, alongside Steve Bozek in exchange for Rob Ramage and Rick Wamsley.
+At the young age of 23, Brett Hull was in the middle of a great rookie season, having scored 50 points through his first 52 career games.
+It didn’t matter.
+The Flames traded Hull, alongside Steve Bozek in exchange for Rob Ramage and Rick Wamsley.

 All in all, Hull ended up playing in St. Louis for 11 years.
 In his 744 career games with the Blues, Hull scored 527 goals and 936 points.

-He was inducted to the Hockey Hall of Fame in 2009.
+He was inducted into the Hockey Hall of Fame in 2009.

 Calgary Trades Doug Gilmour to the Toronto Maple Leafs

-At 28, Gilmour was not an emerging young star but an accomplished NHL player.
-Having split the first nine years of his career between the Flames and the St. Louis Blues, Gilmour was highly skilled offensively having posted a point per game numbers in his first 650 games.
+At 28, Gilmour was not an emerging young star, but an accomplished NHL player.
+Having split the first nine years of his career between the Flames and the St. Louis Blues, Gilmour was highly skilled offensively, having posted point-per-game numbers in his first 650 games.

-He was inducted to the Hockey Hall of Fame in 2011.
+He was inducted into the Hockey Hall of Fame in 2011.

 Edmonton Trades Mark Messier to the New York Rangers

-In 1991, the Oilers made the second worst trade in their franchise history, sending Mark Messier to the New York Rangers in exchange for Louie DeBrusk, Steven Rice and Kings great Bernie Nicholls.
+In 1991, the Oilers made the second-worst trade in their franchise history, sending their heart and soul – Mark Messier – and future considerations (Jeff Beukeboom and David Shaw) to the New York Rangers in exchange for Louie DeBrusk, Steven Rice and Los Angeles Kings’ great Bernie Nicholls.

-At the age of 29, Messier had already won 5 Stanley Cups with the Edmonton Oilers and certainly had plenty left in the tank.
+At the age of 29, Messier had already won five Stanley Cups with the Edmonton Oilers and certainly had plenty left in the tank.

-Meanwhile, Messier went on to win a sixth Stanley Cup with the Rangers in 1993-94 in which he famously guaranteed a win against the New Jersey Devils to tie the series before moving onto and winning in the finals.
-Through 422 games in his first stint with the Rangers, Messier scored 515 points alongside winning the Hart Memorial Trophy and Ted Lindsay Award.
+Meanwhile, Messier poured in 107 points in his first season as a Ranger.
+He went on to win a sixth Stanley Cup with the Rangers in 1993-94 in which he famously guaranteed a win against the New Jersey Devils to tie the series before moving on and winning in the finals.
+Through 422 games in his first stint with the Rangers, Messier scored 515 points along with winning the Hart Memorial Trophy and Ted Lindsay Award.

-Messier was inducted to the Hockey Hall of Fame in 2007.
+Messier was inducted into the Hockey Hall of Fame in 2007.

-In August of 1988, the Edmonton Oilers completed what is likely the most controversial trade in the history of the NHL, sending Wayne Gretzky to the L.A.
+In August of 1988, the Edmonton Oilers completed what is likely the most controversial trade in the history of the NHL.
+They sent Wayne Gretzky to the L.A.
 Kings in what turned out to be an eight-player deal.